In this section: Thesis criteria and deadlines. For writing tips, visit Student Resources.

 Format of the Dissertation Proposal

-- The thesis proposal should include the following sections (2 single-spaced pages, twelve-point font, 2 cm margins):
+- The dissertation proposal should include the following sections (2 single-spaced pages, twelve-point font, 2 cm margins):

 - Introduction / Motivation